JM-Weber/James-Weber/docs/index.md

-## Dr James Weber
+# Dr James Weber
-### PDRA in Climate Change Mitigation
+### PDRA in Climate Change Mitigation, University of Sheffield

-### Markdown
+### About

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Welcome to my website.
+I am a Postdoctoral Research Associate at the University of Sheffield looking at the climatic impact of widescale tree planting using the state-of-the-art chemistry-climate model UKESM.

 ```markdown
 Syntax highlighted code block TESTing